Bhutan Visitor Guide

 - The National Library: Mon – Fri 9.00am to 5.00pm.
 Closed Sat, Sun & Public Holidays.

-- Royal Textile Academy: Tue – Sat 9.00am – 4.00pm.
-Closed Sun, Mon & Public Holidays.
+- Royal Textile Academy: Mon – Sat 9.00am – 4.00pm.
+Closed Sun & some PH.

-- Kaja Throm: Vegetable market open daily.
+- Kaja Throm: fresh produce market open daily.

-- Thimphu Post Office: Mon to Fri 9.00am to 5.00pm.
-Sat 9.00am – 1.00pm, Closed Sun & Public Holidays.
+- Thimphu Postal Museum & Shop: Mon to Fri 9.00am to 5.00pm.
+Sat 9.00am – 1.00pm, Closed Sun & PH.

-- Handmade Paper Factory: Open Mon – Sat 9.00am till 5.00pm.
-Closed Sun & Public Holidays,
+- Handmade Paper Factory: Open Mon – Sat Fri 9.00am till 5.00pm.
+Closed Sun & PH.

-- Simply Bhutan: Open daily.
+- Simply Bhutan: Living museum based on a traditional village.
+Open daily.

-- Zorig Chusum – The Institute of the Thirteen Arts & Crafts:
+- Zorig Chusum – The Institute of the Thirteen Arts & Crafts: Selected hours, please consult your guide.
+Closed Sun, PH & School Holidays.

-Mon to Fri 10.00am to 12.00pm and 1.30pm – 3.00pm.
-Saturdays 10.00am-12.00pm.
-Closed Sun, School & Public Holidays. - Nado Incense Factory: Mon to Fri 9.00am to 5.00pm.
-Closed Sat, Sun & Public Holidays.
+- Nado Incense Factory: Mon to Fri 9.00am to 5.00pm.
+Closed Sat, Sun & PH.

-- Gagyel Lhandrup Weaving Centre: Mon to Sat 00am to 5.00pm.
-Closed Sun & Public Holidays.
+- Gagyel Lhandrup Weaving Centre: Mon to Sat 09.00am to 5.00pm, Closed Sun & Public holidays.

 - Biswa Art Gallery: Mon to Sun 09.00am to 5.00pm

 - Tashichodzong: Open for visits only in Winter from 4.15pm, weekdays & Summer from 5.15pm week- days.
-Open Weekends & Public Holidays 9.00am to 5.00pm Summer & 9.00am to 4.00pm in Winter.
+Open Weekends & PH 9.00am to 5.00pm Summer & 9.00am to 4.00pm in Winter.

-**Special Note** You must enter Bhutan using the same passport detailed on your Bhutan e-Visa, or you may be denied entry as your e-Visa will be invalid.
+You must enter Bhutan using the same passport detailed on your Bhutan e-Visa, or you may be denied entry as your e-Visa will be invalid.
 If you are permitted to board your flight to Bhutan, on an invalid visa you will be fined up to US$330.00 by Bhutan Immigration on arrival in Paro airport.

 Personal Security: